michael-collins/DART204/unit4/camera.md

 ####Parallax

-Parallax is the effects that occurs when some scene elements are further away from than the camera, while other elements are closer.
+Parallax is the effect that occurs when, from the point of view of a moving camera, some scene elements are further away than others.
 The largest the distance between these elements, the more pronounced the effect is.

 ####Depth of Field